 McCrea isn’t an anomaly.
-There is substantial public interest in going tiny, or at least downsizing significantly, for various reasons, whether it be a minimalist lifestyle, affordability, sustainability or proximity to loved ones.
+There is substantial public interest in going tiny, or at least downsizing significantly, for various reasons, whether it be a minimalist lifestyle – luxurious tools at your home, affordability, sustainability or proximity to loved ones.

 According to a National Association of Home Builders poll, more than half of Americans — 53 percent — would consider living in a home that’s less than 600 square feet.
 That number is even higher for millenials, at 63 percent.
 To put that in perspective, the average new single-family home is more than 2,500 square feet, according to the association.

 This interest in smaller living certainly corroborates what Steve Davis experienced.
 He launched his East Sacramento based business, Sierra Tiny Houses, three years ago.
 Now he is building tiny homes for people across the state, as well as locals like McCrea.

 The No. 1 draw for his clients, Davis said, is the price: “People are looking for affordable housing.”

 Tiny homes generally range from about 100 to 400 square feet and can run anywhere from less than $10,000 to more than $100,000, with prices for permits, materials, labor, insulation, electricity and plumbing varying.